Skip to main content

 • Romans 7:14 — The Law was spiritual, but man was carnal.
 The carnal mind was hostile to God and could not submit to His spiritual laws (Romans 8:7).

-Teaching Point: God did not lower His standard; He made a way for us to fulfill them, making us alive through the Spirit, he raised us up so to fulfill them instead of lowering, by changing our nature.
+Teaching Point: God did not lower His standard; He made a way for us to fulfill them (by making us alive through the Spirit).
+So instead of lowering, he raised up to his standards and as new spiritual creations in Christ we can fulfill that which is spiritual.
+God did this by changing our nature.

 II.
 God’s Promised Solution